-San Diego Scrapbook: 5 head-turning historical city images
+San Diego Scrapbook: Head-turning historical city images

 SD Fire Department historical image